 Tarot is certainly used as a mnemonic memory aid by some, but certainly not by all, Cabbalists.
 However, Tarot and Cabbala can each be used quite separately, and Tarot is frequently used for divination and fortune-telling by people who know nothing about Cabbala.
 Tarot can also be used, as Plath seems to have used it, for meditation and inspiration.
 In her journal entry for 9 February 1958, whilst still vowing to learn Tarot, she contemplated working herself into “mystic and clairvoyant trances to get to know Beacon Hill, Boston, & get its fabric into words”.
 And Hughes certainly believed in her clairvoyant abilities (which he called her “internal crystal ball”7) and he believed that these were in evidence long before she made those entries about learning Tarot in her journal.

-It seems likely that Plath was first introduced to a version of the Tarot pack of cards by her grandmother, Aurelia Greenwood Schober, who taught her to play the popular Austrian card-game of Tarok8.
-The twenty-two picture cards, known as the ‘Major Arcana’, are used in this game as trumps but no significance is placed on their imagery or symbolism.
-Plath clearly owned her own Tarot pack, although we do not know which particular deck.
-She also owned a copy of The Painted Caravan: a penetration into the secrets of the Tarot cards, by Basil Ivan Rákóczi which was published in 19549.
+It seems likely that Plath was first introduced to a version of the Tarot by her grandmother, Aurelia Greenwood Schober, who taught her to play the popular Austrian card–game of Tarok8, a ‘trick’–taking game which can be played with an ordinary pack of cards.
+The picture cards are used in this game as trumps but no significance is placed on their imagery or symbolism.
+Later, Plath owned her own Tarot pack.
+The Marseille deck was given to her by Hughes for her twenty–sixth birthday (SP Letters 18.10.56).
+She had also bought a copy of The Painted Caravan: a penetration into the secrets of the Tarot cards, by Basil Ivan Rákóczi which was published in 19549.
 Her copy, held in the Smith College library archive is inscribed “Sylvia Plath, London – 1956”.
+In a letter Hughes on October 16th 1956, she wrote:

 In that book, Rákóczi claims that the basic concepts of all the different religions of the world are to be found in the symbolism of the cards.
 One can assume, therefore, that, as is the case with most religions and with any secret and potentially dangerous knowledge, an initiate must follow a prescribed ‘path’ in order to gain mastery of that knowledge.
 The twenty–two cards of the Major Arcana of the Tarot, when arranged continuously by number in a circle or a figure–of–eight, describe the steps to be taken by an initiate on such a path; and it is usual for the path to be completed a number of times in a lifetime before mastery can be achieved.

-For a number of reasons, I am not convinced by Julia Gordon-Bramer’s analysis of the links between particular Ariel poems and specific cards of the Major and Minor Arcana.
+For a number of reasons, I am not convinced by Julia Gordon–Bramer’s analysis of the links between particular Ariel poems and specific cards of the Major and Minor Arcana, especially as she assumes that Plath used the Rider–Waite deck, not the Marseille deck which Plath is known to have owned.
+The meaning of the cards is the same, but the images are very different, and some of Gordon–Bramer’s analyses rely on the images.

 Other links made between a particular poem and a specific card are tenuous and not adequately supported with evidence.
 I know of no precedent, for example, for claiming that nine Major Arcana cards of the Rider–Waite deck (which Julia Gordon–Bramer assumes Sylvia used10) include mountains in their pictures and that these mountains represent Abiegnus, the Sacred Mountain of Initiation of the Rosicrucians11.
 She suggests that this is the source of “nine black Alps” in ‘The Couriers’.
 But Plath’s nine black Alps (note the capital ‘A’) could equally be the nine Bernese Alps over 4,000m which are widely known in Europe as important mountaineering objectives.
 These peaks, the steep slopes of which are black and snow–free, are in Switzerland, but the eastern part of the Alps extends into neighbouring Austria and Plath could well have heard of these peaks from her Austrian grandparents.